-Measurable Standard means a minimum dimensional standard stipulated in any Part of the Land Use Bylaw, limited to minimum lot size, minimum setbacks, maximum lot coverage, maximum building height and driveway width.
+Measurable Standard means a minimum dimensional standard stipulated in Part 2, 3 or 4 of the Land Use Bylaw, limited to minimum lot size, minimum setbacks, maximum lot coverage, maximum building height and driveway width.

 Medical/Dental Office means development providing medical, health, or dental care on an outpatient basis.
 Dispensaries are considered a retail store for the purposes of this Bylaw.